 Employees are permitted to organize and bargain collectively.
-As of July 2010, 82 percent of the full-time salaried employees under the Governor's jurisdiction were covered by collective bargaining agreements or memoranda of understanding.
+As of July 2011, 82 percent of the full-time salaried employees under the Governor's jurisdiction were covered by collective bargaining agreements or memoranda of understanding.
 Approximately 43 percent of state employees are represented by the American Federation of State, County and Municipal Employees ("AFSCME").
 Approximately 58 percent of state employees, represented by the AFSCME, Pennsylvania Social Services Union and other unions, are covered by contracts that took effect July 1, 2011 and expire on June 30, 2015.
 These contracts provide for a pay freeze in the first year of the contract and general pay increases totaling four percent over the balance of their term.
 Interest arbitration awards dictate the salary increase to be provided to employees covered by five other unions.
 One of those awards provided for a three year contract commencing on July 1, 2011 which similarly provides for general pay increases totaling four percent over the term of contract.
-Two other interest arbitration units are covered by contracts expiring June 30, 2012, the largest of which provides a four percent general pay increase and the other does not provide a general pay increase.
-The two remaining interest arbitration units have contracts that expired on June 30, 2011 and both remain in negotiations.
-Table 4 presents the number of approved and filled positions under the Governor's jurisdiction on July 1st of the years 2006 through 2010.
+Another award has been issued providing a four year contract commencing July 1, 2011 which provides for a general pay increase totaling five and a half percent over the term of the contract.
+One other interest arbitration unit has a contract that expired on June 30, 2011 and remains in negotiations; while the remaining two units have contracts that expired on June 30, 2012.
+Both of those two units have initiated contract negotiations and/or interest arbitration and remain in negotiations as of the date of this Official Statement Table 4, on the next page, presents the number of approved and filled positions under the Governor's jurisdiction on July 1st of the years 2007 through 2012.

+Table 4

-Table 4 Filled Salaried Positions and Employees Under the Governor's Jurisdiction 2006-2010
+Filled Salaried Positions and Employees

+Under the Governor's Jurisdiction

+2007-2012

-As of July 1 Total Full and Part Time Filled Salaried Positions Total Full Time Salaried Employees Civil Service Salaried Positions Civil Service As a % of Total Filled Salaried Positions
+Total Full and Total Civil Service

+Part Time Full Time Civil Service As a % of Total

-2006 78,733 78,442 54,428 69.1
+As of Filled Salaried Salaried Salaried Filled Salaried

+July 1 Positions Employees Positions Positions

 2007 77,013 76,716 52,918 68.7

 2008 77,531 77,259 53,141 68.5

 2009 77,248 76,979 52,905 68.5

 2010 76,110 75,878 52,512 69.0

+2011 74,086 73,874 50,991 68.8

+2012 75,540 74,336 51,226 68.7

-Excludes employees of the legislative and judicial branches, the Department of the Auditor General, the Treasury Department, the State System of Higher Education and independent agencies, boards and commissions.
+(a) Excludes employees of the legislative and judicial branches, the Department of the Auditor General, the Treasury Department, the State System of Higher Education and independent agencies, boards and commissions.

-Source: Office of Administration, Governor's Annual Work Force Reports.
+Source: Office of Administration, 2013 State Government Workforce Statistics.